tink-crypto/tink/README.md

 To take advantage of key rotation and other key management features, a Tink user works usually not with single keys, but with **keysets**, which are just sets of keys with some additional parameters and metadata.
-In particular, this extra information in the keyset dermines which key is _primary_ (i.e. will be used to create new cryptographic data like ciphertexts, or signatures), which keys are _enabled_ (i.e. can be used to process existing cryptographic data, like decrypt ciphertext or verify signatures), and which keys should not be used any more.
+In particular, this extra information in the keyset determines which key is _primary_ (i.e. will be used to create new cryptographic data like ciphertexts, or signatures), which keys are _enabled_ (i.e. can be used to process existing cryptographic data, like decrypt ciphertext or verify signatures), and which keys should not be used any more.